 Maintain open views from hilltops and high promontories.

 Sustainable Design - The UNC System’s commitment to sustainability and efficient, responsible development takes many forms.
 For the protection of Ecosystems, it includes creating a campus more inviting for walking than for driving, the use of recycled materials in construction, and the renovation and reuse of existing structures.
 Whenever feasible, the UNC System places buildings on sites that are in need of repair and designs them in harmony with the natural contours and other features of the land.
 Proper building siting can have the single largest impact on building performance and often has little or no construction cost implications.
 During the early design process, consideration of solar orientation, wind, and various climate and microclimate factors, including vegetation, can reduce energy requirements, increase natural ventilation, and improve the quality of interior daylight.
 Building materials and systems selections are made early in the design process to allow for sustainable choices to be incorporated throughout the design and construction phases of the project development.
 The design and construction of every building allows for its efficient maintenance, creative adaptability, and renewability.
 To ensure that these and other important factors are integral to building design, a full life-cycle cost analysis is a part of the early development process.
 Considerations to reduce negative externalities are included in the project plans and specifications.
-Examples include: specifying building materials within a 500-mile radius of the construction site to avoid excessive pollution to the public caused by shipping methods and distances; managing storm water to avoid damages to the public downstream; and reducing or eliminating consumption of fossil fuels, which pollute public air.
+Examples include: specifying using building materials sourced within a 500-mile radius of the construction site to avoid excessive pollution to the public caused by shipping methods and distances; managing storm water to avoid damages to the public downstream; and reducing or eliminating consumption of fossil fuels, which pollute public air.

 Sustainable Design Standards